viaacode/sip-specification/profiles/material-artwork.md

 ### Descriptive Metadata

-- A descriptive metadata file `descriptive/dc.xml` describing the IE MUST be present at the package level and MAY be present at the representation level (eg. to indicate diverting licenses).
+- A descriptive metadata file `descriptive/dc+schema.xml` describing the IE MUST be present at the package level and MAY be present at the representation level (eg. to indicate diverting licenses).
-- Descriptive metadata in `descriptive/dc.xml` MUST apply the DCTERMS metadata schema.
-- A descriptive metadata file `descriptive/schema.xml` describing the IE MAY be present at the package level.
-- Descriptive metadata in `descriptive/schema.xml` MUST apply a subset of the [SCHEMA](http://schema.org) metadata schema (see below).
+- Descriptive metadata in `descriptive/dc+schema.xml` MUST apply the DCTERMS metadata schema and MAY also apply the [SCHEMA](http://schema.org) metadata schema (see below).
-- The [SCHEMA](http://schema.org) metadata in `descriptive/dc.xml` MUST be limited to the elements and attributes outlined below.
+- The [SCHEMA](http://schema.org) metadata in `descriptive/dc+schema.xml` MUST be limited to the elements and attributes outlined below.

 | Element | `schema:creator` |
 |-----------------------|-----------|